 – Having minimum page load times

-Although these factors seem fairly simple, there are many websites which get this basic stuff go wrong.
-For example, regularly making on-going technical tweaks can do wonders in boosting your website’s organic traffic, yet you’d be surprised to know, there are many companies that only look at the technical issues once and never look them again.
+Although these factors seem fairly simple, there are many websites that get this basic stuff goes wrong.
+For example, regularly making ongoing technical tweaks can do wonders in boosting your website’s organic traffic, yet you’d be surprised to know, there are many companies that only look at the technical issues once and never look at them again.

 Here are some of the rookie SEO mistakes, even the experts in the industry are bound to make.
 We are sharing these problems so that you don’t make the same mistakes.
 More importantly, we’ll show you the solutions to fix those issues.
 These solutions are tried and tested in growing your site’s organic traffic to more than 50%.

-Broken links are the hyper links that point to a page (404 page) which is no longer active.
+Broken links are the hyperlinks that point to a page (404 pages) that is no longer active.
 Search engine algorithms are designed to recognize this and will downgrade the ranking of the websites that accumulate large amounts of internal 404 links.

 Solution: You can avoid this by keeping a regular watch on 404s that Google finds on your site using the Google Webmaster tools.
 Also, you should perform regular housecleaning on your site to make sure that you have the minimum 404s by implementing 301 redirects when moving the resource from one URL to another, combining heavily similar pages.

-Solution: Simply choose the domain you prefer and implement a 301 redirect on all the instances of other, pointing that redirect to the domain you choose, to integrate all of your ranking potential.
+Solution: Simply choose the domain you prefer and implement a 301 redirect on all the instances of other, pointing that redirect to the domain you choose, to integrate all of your ranking potentials.